0xcert/framework/docs/enterprise/client-interface.md

 ## Installation

-We recommend you employ the certification module as an NPM package in your application.
+We recommend you employ the client module as an NPM package in your application.

 ```sh
 $ npm i --save @0xcert/client